Pediatric Orthopedic Surgeons treating a torn and Sprained Knee

 Immobilization of a knee sprain

 Our doctor might suggest that you immobilize or stop your child from moving the knee for a short while.
 This gives your child’s body time to recover naturally and enables any swelling and soreness to go down.
 Our doctor might recommend wearing a brace over your child’s knee to support and protect the joint as it recovers.
-Additionally, most braces have moveable pieces and extend above and below the knee; their main function is to allow your child to walk and gently flex the knee while wearing them.
+Additionally, most braces have movable pieces and extend above and below the knee; their main function is to allow your child to walk and gently flex the knee while wearing them.
 Your child can’t move his or her knee from side to side or overextend the joint in any way while wearing the brace.

 Removing Fluid from the joint to reduce swelling